 A good information architecture will ensure that it takes as few clicks as possible to get to any given page, and that there is a logical flow of links from the home page to parent pages to child pages.
 Try to have 100 or fewer links per page, to prevent overwhelming users and crawlers.
 This may seem like a high number, but remember that everything in your top and side navigations is a link on every page of your site.
 When we take that into consideration, the links per page can quickly add up.

-Creating an SEO-Friendly Site Architecture
+Creating an SEO-Friendly Site Structure

 Below is a checklist to help you get started on creating an SEO-friendly information architecture that will benefit both users and search engines: